CarlosEduardoFerreiraRamos/angular-component-class/README.md

 ```

 This way, the elements selected will be projected in their especific `ng-content` tag, and all the others in the general one.

+#

+## Chalenges

+#

+### Create a Card component

+- Create a card component using angular CLI;
+- The component must receive three values as inputs, a header, body, and footer;
+- The component must display the three previous values in its view;
+- The component must emit an event when one of its values is clicked;
+- The component must emit three diferente events, one for each of its values when these are clicked;
+- The component must render its child content in its view;
+- The component must render especific child contents in its header, body, and footer;